Law & Order: Special Victims Unit season 1

-The first season of Law & Order: Special Victims Unit, premiered on September 20, 1999 on NBC and concluded on May 19, 2000.
+The first season of the crime drama television series Law & Order: Special Victims Unit, premiered on September 20, 1999 on NBC and concluded on May 19, 2000.
 Created by Dick Wolf, it is the first spin-off of Law & Order and follows the detectives of a fictionalized version of the New York City Police Department's Special Victims Unit, which investigates sexually based offenses.
 SVU originally aired on Monday nights at 9pm/8c EST, but it was moved to Friday nights at 10pm/9c after the ninth episode.
 Showrunner Robert Palm felt too disturbed by the subject matter and left after the season's conclusion.

+The season has been well-received, with critics praising its captivating narratives and memorable characters.
+The Law & Order: Special Victims Unit first season DVD box set was released on October 21, 2003, in Region 1 format.